pingcap/docs/tidb-best-practices.md

 There are lots of items in the monitoring system, the majority of which are for TiDB developers.
 You do not have to understand these items without an in-depth knowledge of the source code.
 Some items that are related to applications or to the state of system key components are selected and put in a separate `overview` panel for users.

 In addition to monitoring, you can also view the system logs.
-The three components of TiDB, tidb-server, tikv-server and pd-server, each has a `--log-file` parameter.
-If this parameter has been configured when the cluster is started, logs will be stored in the file configured by the parameter and log files are automatically archived on a daily basis.
-If the `--log-file` parameter has not been configured, log will be output to `stderr`.
+The three components of TiDB, tidb-server, tikv-server, and pd-server, each has a `--log-file` parameter.
+If this parameter has been configured when the cluster is started, logs are stored in the file configured by the parameter and log files are automatically archived on a daily basis.
+If the `--log-file` parameter has not been configured, the log is output to `stderr`.

 Starting from TiDB 4.0, TiDB provides TiDB Dashboard UI to improve usability.
 You can access TiDB Dashboard by visiting <http://${PD_IP}:${PD_PORT}/dashboard> in your browser.
-TiDB Dashboard provides features such as viewing cluster status, performance analysis, traffic visualization, SQL diagnosis and log searching.
+TiDB Dashboard provides features such as viewing cluster status, performance analysis, traffic visualization, cluster diagnostics, and log searching.

 ### Documentation